adamyg/berkeley_pascal/README.md

 ## Install

-Initial port has been retargeted to Windows (32-bit), using either OpenWatcom or Microsoft Visual C/C++.
+Initial port has been retargeted to Windows (32-bit), using either Open Watcom or Microsoft Visual C/C++.
-Additional targets, includes Linux is a loater, yet should be cleaner objective.
+Additional targets, includes Linux are roadmapped, yet should be cleaner objective.

 * Install the gnuwin32 tool set or similar; for example Source, http://unxutils.sourceforge.net/.